 Do we as a society want a world with many small areas devoted to conserving a limited suite of native species, or one in which production and human habitation are more intensive in some areas while more of the landscape is left relatively untrammeled?

 Current research on ecosystem services has little to say about these questions.
 Instead, it seems intended to create the impression that technical calculations can inform conservation choices.
 Such a view would fit neatly into a paradigm in which regulators would determine the proper land-use choices and restrict property rights accordingly.
 In our society, however, we rightly set a high bar to such “takings.”
 At present, there is simply not enough reliable information about the value of ecosystem services to justify this sort of regulatory approach.

-This essay was adapted from PERC’s latest policy series report, “Ecosystem Services: What are the Public Policy Implications?” by R. David Simpson.
-For a copy of the report, contact [email protected].
+This essay was adapted from PERC’s policy report, “Ecosystem Services: What are the Public Policy Implications?” by R. David Simpson.